willnode/crm-toolkit/docs/client.md

 Using the install script, it runs `npm install` on the web directory.

-The installed `node_modules` contains about 100 MB in javascript
+The installed `node_modules` contains about 80 MB or almost 15000 files so it might take a while for first installation.
+The number may huge but it's reasonably small compared to typical project that runs `create-react-app` (their project runs 150 MB in node_modules!)

 ## Next